laojianzi/laojianzi/README.md

 #### ⭐ Recent Stars

+- [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place! (today)
 - [gleam-lang/gleam](https://github.com/gleam-lang/gleam) - ⭐️ A friendly language for building type-safe, scalable systems!
 (3 days ago)
 - [CapSoftware/Cap](https://github.com/CapSoftware/Cap) - Open source Loom alternative.
 Beautiful, shareable screen recordings.
 (6 days ago)
 - [owasp-dep-scan/dep-scan](https://github.com/owasp-dep-scan/dep-scan) - OWASP dep-scan is a next-generation security and risk audit tool based on known vulnerabilities, advisories, and license limitations for project dependencies.
 Both local repositories and container images are supported as the input, and the tool is ideal for integration.
 (1 week ago)
 - [yuchanns/ltask-go](https://github.com/yuchanns/ltask-go) - A lua task library that implements an n:m scheduler, runs M lua VMs on N OS threads.
 (2 weeks ago)
-- [nuclio/nuclio](https://github.com/nuclio/nuclio) - High-Performance Serverless event and data processing platform (2 weeks ago)

 #### 👯 Check out some of my recent followers